Skip to main content

 Example

-Since we're using the @web3auth/modal ie. the Plug and Play Modal SDK, the loginConfig should be corresponding to the socials mentioned in the modal.
-Here, we're customising Google and Facebook to be custom verified, rest all other socials will be default.
+Since we're using the @web3auth/modal ie. the Plug and Play Modal SDK, the loginConfig should correspond to the socials mentioned in the modal.

 adapterSettings: {